 In a single recent year, 3,921 people died in truck accidents and over 104,000 were injured, the National Highway Traffic Safety Administration (NHTSA) reports.
 Over 160 people died in North Carolina due to large truck accidents that same year.
 Many more were injured.
+Contact our Goldsboro truck accident lawyer today for a free consultation.

 The Federal Motor Carrier Safety Administration (FMCSA) reveals that errors made by drivers of large trucks (18-wheelers, semis, tractor-trailers) were the most common cause of truck accidents nationwide.
 Negligent acts by truck drivers included the consuming alcohol, driving with insufficient sleep, exercising poor judgment, driving too fast and others forms of carelessness.